-Maxey breaks out for 38 points, 76ers beat Raptors in Game 1 - NewsBreak
+Maxey Breaks Out For 38 Points, 76ers Beat Raptors In Game 1 - NewsBreak

 TRAINER’S ROOM

 Barnes grabbed his left foot and was in apparent pain after Embiid stepped on his foot in the fourth.
 He needed help to the locker room.
-Barnes, a top contender for Rookie of the Year, averaged 15.3 points in 74 games. ...
-F Thaddeus Young left with a sprained left thumb.
-Coach Nick Nurse said X-rays on both players were negative.
+Barnes, a top contender for Rookie of the Year, averaged 15.3 points in 74 games. … F Thaddeus Young left with a sprained left thumb

 TIP-INS